Discover the stories of brave Romanian women from the 20th century. They inspired generations through their work

-The women’s efforts in the two World Wars were tremendous, yet less known today.
-Most war hospitals were managed by women and almost all nurses were volunteer women of all ages and social ranks.
+The Romanian women’s efforts in the two World Wars were tremendous, yet less known today.
+Women managed most war hospitals and almost all nurses were volunteer women of all ages and social ranks.

 Photo source: www.castelulbran.ro

-The most popular of all the children of King Ferdinand and Queen Maria, Princess Ileana was a Red Cross nurse volunteer in Brasov and dedicated all her efforts to build a war hospital in Bran.
-She bravely faced the Russian occupation, and she used her influence and resources to help anti-communist dissidents until she had to leave the country.
+Ileana bravely faced the Russian occupation, and she used her influence and resources to help anti-communist dissidents until she had to leave the country.

-A few years after, in 1952, she published the heart-breaking memoirs of her last years in Romania I live Again, an amazing book about tragedy and hope during and immediately after the Second World War.
+A few years after, in 1952, she published the heart-breaking memoirs of her last years in Romania I live Again.
+It’s an amazing book about tragedy and hope during and immediately after WW2.

 Gender had no importance for the communist regime’s quest for real and imaginary opponents that had to be imprisoned or silenced for good.

-Find out more about the women heroes from Nucsoara on www.eroinenucsoara.ro
+Find out more about the heroic women from Nucsoara on www.eroinenucsoara.ro

-Monica Lovinescu was the voice of Romanian women in the resistance against the communist regime.
-A talented writer and journalist, Monica Lovinescu lived in France from 1947 when she left Romania on a scholarship, with one of the last trains to the free world.
+The Romanian-born journalist was the voice of Romanian women against the communist regime.
+Monica Lovinescu lived in France after leaving Romania, in 1947, with one of the last trains to the free world.

-She spent the rest of her life in France where she published many articles about the harsh realities of communism in Romania.
-Best-known for her radio journalism work, Monica Lovinescu was one of the main Romanian voices of Radio Free Europe, the illegal source of real information for people living behind the Iron Curtain.
+The journalist never returned.
+She published many articles about the harsh realities of communism in Romania despite the risks.
+Best-known for her radio journalism work, Monica Lovinescu was one of the main Romanian voices of Radio Free Europe.
+This was the illegal source of real information for people living behind the Iron Curtain.

 Photos via www.adevarul.ro

-The popularity of her radio shows made her an enemy of communist dictator Nicolae Ceausescu who ordered her assassination in 1977.
-She survived the attack and continued working on her radio show until 1992.
+The popularity of her radio shows made her an enemy of communist dictator Nicolae Ceausescu who ordered her assassination.
+She survived the attack from 1977 and continued her radio show until 1992.

-Science was not a suitable career for women in the early 20th century, but some women were relentless in following their dream.
+Science was not a suitable career for women in the early 20th century.
+However, some women were relentless in following their dream.